Jarmos-san/jarmos.dev/_blog/create-custom-keymaps-using-lua-for-neovim.md

 & what's possible to create.

 That said, Neovim was released with a set of some useful features.
-One such feature that makes Neovim stand out is it's
+One such feature that makes Neovim stand out is its
 [builtin API](https://neovim.io/doc/user/api.html).
 The programmatic access to the API & the Lua runtime means you can let your imaginations go wild if you so desire.